guidoschmidt/clotho/README.md

 may currently not be functioning.
 Please be patient - It's finished when it's done!

 ## Build && Run
+To install dependencies and run the app, type

 ```
 npm start